Timurid Renaissance

 The Timurid Renaissance was a historical period in Asian and Islamic history spanning the late 14th, the 15th, and the early 16th centuries.
-Following the gradual downturn of the Islamic Golden Age, the Timurid Empire, based in Central Asia ruled by the Timurid dynasty, witnessed the revival of arts and sciences.
+Following the Islamic Golden Age, the Timurid Empire, based in Central Asia and ruled by the Timurid dynasty, witnessed the revival of arts and sciences.
 Its movement spread across the Muslim world.
 The French word renaissance means "rebirth", and defines a period as one of cultural revival.
 The use of the term for the description of this period has raised reservations among scholars, some of whom see it as a swan song of Timurid culture.

 The Timurid Renaissance was marked slightly earlier than the Renaissance movement in Europe.
 Some have described it as equal in glory to the Italian Quattrocento.
 The Timurid Renaissance reached its peak in the 15th century, after the end of the period of Mongol invasions and conquests.